 Step 5: Get Board Certified and State Licensed

 Your journey is not yet over.
 There are licensure and certification tests you must take, and pass.
 They have both oral and written components.
 These exams assess your ability to apply the knowledge, principles, and concepts you have learned in school to actual practice.
 By the conclusion of them, you will have independent verification that you can practice safe and effective patient care.
-These tests are rigorous, and as with the MCAT, it is strongly recommended that you take the time to participate in a review course before attempting any, or all of the exams.
+These tests are rigorous, and as with the MCAT, it is strongly recommended that you take the time to participate in a review course before attempting any of the exams.

 To become licensed as a medical doctor, you must become fully state licensed and board certified.
 The first step in this process is applying to take the test through the United States Medical Licensing Examination organization.
 This begins a three-step process sponsored by the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME).
 Additional information can also be found through the American Medical Association (AMA).